 - Civil Engineering: We manage around 9% of the land in Scotland, and we manage one of the biggest road networks in the country – most of it unpaved forest roads.
 The Civil Engineering apprenticeship is typically a graduate position and puts you in a team responsible for building new roads and paths through forests, designing and installing bridges and drainage, and looking after the infrastructure that lets our staff and visitors get around our forests.

 - Unique Positions: Beyond our core apprenticeships, we occasionally have some specialist opportunities.
 These are typically graduate opportunities and in the past have included areas like Data Science where new computing models are helping our foresters to design and maintain forests to a higher standard.

 When do we recruit for these positions?

 Apprenticeships typically become available prior to specific points in the year to tie in with the start of school or university terms (like September or January).
-The best way to stay up to date with future opportunities is to sign up to our recruitment mailing list, accessed through our jobs portal.

 Get in touch

 Have some questions about our apprenticeships?
 Drop us a line at: